Nikté

-Nikte is a 2009 Mexican animated adventure comedy film, produced by Soco Aguilar and Animex Producciones.
+Nikté is a 2009 Mexican animated adventure comedy film, produced by Soco Aguilar and Nahuala Producciones.
 It stars the voices of Sherlyn as the title character, Pierre Angelo, Pedro Armendáriz Jr, Alex Lora, Jorge Arvizu, and Regina Torné.
 It premiered in theaters on December 18, 2009.

 Plot

 The story starts with a girl and her family at La Venta park.
 The girl only thinks about herself, and her family goes with the tour guide while she stays at the entrance listening to her music.
 She leans on the Olmec head and discovers something in the Olmec head which she is transferred back to the times of Olmec.